Sharks vs Flames Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 13)

 San Jose vs. Calgary Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each line.
+Remi is pouring through tons of datapoints on each team.
 In fact, anytime the Sharks and Flames play there’s always several intriguing angles to key in on.
-Not to mention games played at Scotiabank Saddledome in Apr almost always follow normal, predictable betting trends.
+Not to mention games played at Scotiabank Saddledome in Apr seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: W. Smith over 1.5 Shots on Goal.